Thursday, August 21, 2025

 They’ll text, and I’ll think, yeah, I should reply, and it’s ten years later and too late.

-But this hits hard.
+This really hits hard.

 She was on Facebook the 14th and gone the 19th.

-I’ll admit, I had a good cry over her.
+I have to say, I had a good cry over her.

 There aren’t many old classmates I’ve cried over.